backyardbiomech/qtiConverter/README.md

 ## Likely errors

-If the application crashes after you drop your file on it, you probably have a formatting issue (it is very picky at this point).
+If the application crashes after you drop your file on it, you probably have a formatting issue (it is picky).
 If that's the problem, you should get an error dialog that reports which question has the problem.
 Check for the following:

-+ make sure you have a separator (a period) after every question number and answer letter
++ make sure you have a separator (a period ideally) after every question number and answer letter
 + make sure you don't have new lines within a question text (see below on how to insert them if you need them)
 + If you view this README as a text file (not the html on bitbucket), you will see slashes (\) after question numbers in the sample questions.
 You SHOULD NOT include those slashes.